 Choosing the Right Deck Finish

-The options in penetrating exterior finishes may seem confusing, but there are some clues to help you choose.
+The options for penetrating exterior finishes may seem confusing, but there are some clues to help you choose.

 Some species of wood deck planks last many years outside without a finish of any kind, but I guarantee the results won’t be pretty.
 Sunlight and moisture take their toll, turning the delicate colors and textures of unprotected wood into something gray, checked, and fuzzy.
 For those of us with wood decks (still the majority of decks being built, by the way), choosing the right protective finish is crucial.